 The greater part of the church has viewed the duration of a marriage covenant in a fundamentally flawed way, which has steered believers into thinking that God always forbids divorce.
 This critical flaw needs to be recognized and corrected before the church properly understands God’s will as revealed in scripture on marital divorce and in particular as it relates to God’s children who are unequally yoked in marriage.

 Before we get started observe and remember Merriam Webster’s definition of “covenant”: 1. a usually formal, solemn, and binding agreement : compact

 2. A written agreement or promise usually under seal between two or more parties especially for the performance of some action.

 The common belief regarding the marriage covenant has many forms, but in the final analysis it is the belief that a marriage covenant is so much more than an agreement between two or more parties.
 The belief has an ethereal aura about it as its possessors never reveal what exactly is meant by “so much more” than an agreement, but one thing is clear: Marriage covenants, as these people envision them, do not follow the laws of a covenant.
-Marriage covenants have taken on magical qualities instead of righteous, moral and legal qualities that normally define covenants.
+Marriage covenants have taken on magical qualities instead of righteous, moral and legal qualities that normally govern covenants.
 It would seem that those who hold to this idea want to raise covenants to a higher plane were it is not required to stay within the bounds of scripture and reason.
 Of course, no such plane exists—covenants do not have mystical qualities.
 Reason and scripture are sufficient for all to comprehend truth.